datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/organize-service-catalog.md

 # Organize the service catalog

-The service catalog references all your services across your environments.
-Because the number of services can be difficult to manage in larger environments, Ambassador Cloud allows you to create service groups to organize your environment .
+Microservice applications may span many namespaces or environments making them difficult to visualise and manage.
+The service catalog allows you to list all of your services so that they are organised and accessible in a single place.
 This guide describes how to use [service groups](/docs/cloud/latest/service-catalog/concepts/service-groups) to help you to visualize and manage your environments.

 ## Identify the services you want to group together

-Services can be grouped together in different fashions depending on your need.
+Services can be logically grouped together based on your needs.
 The most common use case is to group services which are related to a group of functionalities or a specific application.

 Taking the example of a database working as a multi-node cluster, you may have: